-Before a Street Trading Consent is granted (or on renewal if it is considered appropriate), the Council will consult with appropriate organisations and agencies.
+- 2.1 Before a Street Trading application or renewal application can be granted, the Council will consult with appropriate organisations and agencies.
 In particular, the following organisations or agencies may be consulted:

 - Staffordshire Police

 - Staffordshire Fire & Rescue Service

 - Staffordshire County Council Development Services Directorate (Highways)

 - Staffordshire County Council Trading Standards

 - CCDC Food & Safety Team

 - CCDC Environmental Protection Team

 - CCDC Planning Department

 - CCDC Property Services Department

 - Any appropriate Parish or Town Council

 - Chamber of Commerce

 - Other Local Authorities

-The above list is not exhaustive and others may be consulted as appropriate.
+- 2.2 The above list is not exhaustive and others may be consulted as appropriate.
 Written observations will be sought within a 7 working day period and responses will be taken into consideration when determining an application.
 In some cases, where applications are made for street trading upon highways such as main roads etc., it may be necessary to extend the consultation period to 14 working days.